LispCookbook/cl-cookbook/gui.md

 Qt is free for open-source software, however you'll want to check the conditions to ship proprietary ones.

 The [Qtools][qtools] bindings target Qt4.
-The Qt5 Lisp bindings are yet to be created.
+The Qt5 Lisp bindings are [https://github.com/commonqt/commonqt5/](in the works) and not ready for prime time..

 A companion library for Qtools, that you'll want to check out once you made your first Qtool application, is